Taking multiple loans: How many personal loans can you have at once?

 If you don’t repay your loan on time, you can end up chalking up hefty fees and interests.

-According to money lenders’ regulations under the Ministry of Law, the maximum rate of late interest that a licensed money lender can charge for late repayment of a loan is 4% for each month the loan is repaid late.
+According to money lenders’ regulations under the Ministry of Law, the maximum late interest that a licensed money lender can charge for late repayment is 4% for each month the loan is repaid late.

 2. It might affect your credit history